pcingola/SnpEff/src/docs/snpeff/inputoutput.md

         chr1    123456  .
 A    T    .     .
 ANN=T|...
         chr1    123457  .
 C    G    .     .
 ANN=C-chr1:123456_A>T|...

 2. **Annotation (a.k.a. effect):** Annotated using Sequence Ontology terms.
-Multiple effects can be concatenated using '&amp;'.
+Multiple effects can be concatenated using '&'.

         #CHROM  POS     ID  REF  ALT  QUAL  FILTER  INFO
         chr1    123456  .
 C    A    .     .
 ANN=A|intron_variant&nc_transcript_variant|...